-- 1. Minimum SIU Percentage of the Cumulative Attempted Credit Hours Enrolled that must be completed: An undergraduate student is expected to have completed a minimum of 67% of the cumulative attempted credit hours at SIU.
+- Minimum SIU Percentage of the Cumulative Attempted Credit Hours Enrolled that must be completed: An undergraduate student is expected to have completed a minimum of 67% of the cumulative attempted credit hours at SIU.
 Note: This is calculated using total earned hours divided by total attempted hours at SIU. - 2.
-Maximum Credit Hours Attempted: An undergraduate student enrolled in a program leading to an Associate's Degree is expected to complete their degree before accumulating ninety (90) credit hours attempted including both SIU and accepted transfer credit hours.
-An undergraduate student enrolled in a program leading to a Bachelor's Degree is expected to complete their degree before accumulating one hundred eighty (180) credit hours attempted including both SIU and accepted transfer credit hours.
+Maximum Credit Hours Attempted: An undergraduate student enrolled in a program leading to an associate degree is expected to complete their degree before accumulating ninety (90) credit hours attempted including both SIU and accepted transfer credit hours.
+An undergraduate student enrolled in a program leading to a bachelor's degree is expected to complete their degree before accumulating one hundred eighty (180) credit hours attempted including both SIU and accepted transfer credit hours.
 Note: This is calculated by adding total passed hours transferred from other schools to the total attempted hours at SIU.
 The maximum credit hours attempted will apply regardless of how many times a student changes majors or if the student is pursuing multiple majors or degrees. - 3.
 Minimum Grade Point Average: An undergraduate student must maintain a cumulative grade point average of 2.0 at the end of each spring semester.
 The cumulative grade point average of all earned post-secondary hours is used.
 Failure to maintain the grade point average requirement also has implications regarding scholastic standing.
+The six grades of A, B, C, D, F, and WF along with new plus/minus grades are included in determining grade point averages.
+The grade point average (GPA) for the term is calculated as the total quality points for all the courses in the term divided by the total quality hours for all the courses in the term.
+For an individual course, the quality points equal the number of quality hours multiplied by the grade pointe per credit hour for the appropriate grade.
+A=4, B=3, C=2 D=1 F=0 and W=N/A. Determining a cumulative GPA across multiple terms is done in a similar fashion by computing quality hours and quality points for each course, then calculating totals for quality hours and quality points across those terms.
+The cumulative GPA would then be total quality points divided by total quality hours.
+There is a GPA calculator within SalukiNet (search for "GPA") that a student can use to estimate future GPAs based on providing their expected future courses with hypothesized grades.
 For additional information, see "Grading and Scholastic Regulations" in the current Undergraduate Catalog.